Where

 This includes:

->> the vials
+>> The vials

 from puppy's first shot

->> a small
+>> A small

 a couple days)

->> an information
+>> An information

 sheet giving you the dates of all wormings and

-shots, as well as parents, birthdate, and general
+shots, as well as birthdate, parents, and general

 health information for your puppy